VirusTotal/yara/docs/writingrules.rst

     rule CommentExample   // ... and this is single-line comment {
         condition:
-           false  // just an dummy rule, don't do this }
+           false  // just a dummy rule, don't do this }

 Strings